albertphu07/corepad/README.md

 **Notes**
 - All listed parts currently have free shipping (execpt for pcb).
 - Keycaps can be substituted with 3D-printed versions to reduce cost.
-- PCB will be brought from jlbpcb
+- PCB will be brought from jlbpcb or  OSHPARK